-The Department reviews agency data, caseload and activities maintained in LTSSMaryland on a quarterly basis to identify trends or issues that may require training, policy clarification, process improvements, or other follow-up.
-Agency performance is additionally reviewed through an annual on-site and desk audit review.
-Should an agency fall below the standards set forth by the Department during the audit, the agency will be placed on a monthly Quality Improvement Plan (QIP) that outlines a work plan to remediate any deficiencies found during the audit.
+The Department reviews agency data, caseload and activities maintained in LTSSMaryland on a quarterly regular basis to identify trends or issues that may require training, policy clarification, process improvements, or other follow-up.
+Agency performance is additionally reviewed through an annual onsite and desk audit review.
+Should an agency fall below the standards set forth by the dDepartment during the audit, the agency will be placed on a monthly Quality Improvement Plan (QIP) that outlines a work plan to remediate any deficiencies found during the audit.
 The QIP will remain in place until the Department has determined that the agency is at 100% in compliance with the Provider Solicitation and has an ongoing process to monitor adherence to the standards set forth by the Department.
+The State performs an annual audit of each agency.
+SPA liaisons at DHMH engage in ongoing monitoring of compliance, and identification of non-compliance to the provider Solicitation results in CAPs.